 Then the woman turns towards him.

 She glides towards him, kneeling and leaning in as she had towards the old man—but then she stops.
 Something in Minokichi – his youth, his good looks – has touched the snow-spirit; for such, of course, she is.
-She tells Minokichi that she has decided to spare his life.
-However, she warns him, he must tell no-one of their encounter; no-one, ever.
-If he does, she will know it…and he will be sorry… The door of the hut swings open as she glides towards it, and then she vanishes into the snow…
+She tells Minokichi that she has decided to spare his life—warning him that he must tell no-one of their encounter; no-one, ever.
+If he does, she will know it…and he will be sorry… The door of the hut swings wide open as she glides towards it, and then she vanishes into the snow…

 Minokichi is slow to recover from his ordeal, lying ill and withdrawn in the cottage he shares with his mother; and, for a time, she must cut and sell wood in order to support him.
 But with the coming of spring, Minokichi regains his strength and is able to venture out once again, and to reassume his financial responsibilities.
 Each day he goes into the forest to work, returning at nightfall with bundles of wood for selling.

 One day, as he returns home at sunset, Minokichi encounters a woman, Yuki.
 She tells him shyly that she has lost her parents and has no brother, and so is making her way to Edo in the hope of finding employment as a servant.
 As they are travelling the same road, the two walk on together; and, as night falls, Minokichi invites Yuki to shelter for the night with himself and his mother…